Union busting: Use of public funds in the United States

 Although nonprofit hospital workers were covered by the original Wagner Act of 1935, they were excluded in 1947 with the Taft–Hartley amendments.
 However, during the 1960s, hospital workers at nonprofit hospitals wanted to form unions in order to demand better pay and working conditions.
 Major American cities were also experiencing hospital strikes which raised awareness of both labor leaders and the government regarding how to continue life-sustaining patient care delivery during work stoppages.
 Hospital workers and labor leaders petitioned the government to amend the NLRA.
 In 1974, under President Richard Nixon, the NLRA was amended to extend coverage and protection to employees of non-profit hospitals.
 According to the Obama administration NLRB, "When the new legislation was considered by the Senate Committee on Labor and Public Welfare, it was recognized that labor relations in the health care industry required special considerations.
 The Senate Labor Committee sought to fashion a mechanism which would insure that the needs of the patient would be met during contingencies arising out of labor disputes.
 The new law represented a sound and equitable reconciliation of these competing interests."

-Taxpayer funds provide state treasuries the monies for public employee salaries from which public employees pay union dues.
 At one time state laws did not allow government contracts to provide public money to labor relations consultancies.
 One such law, passed in Wisconsin in 1979, was struck down by the United States Supreme Court in the decision Wisconsin Dept. of Industry v.
 Gould.
 In effect, the 1986 Supreme Court decision meant that federal punishments are the maximum allowed, regardless of their limitations.
 Critics charged that, in effect, "federal labor law forces states to hire unionbusters."